maximilien/musings/blogs/cloud_foundry/2016/Intro CF-Abacus - part 2.md

 # Introduction to CF-Abacus - Part 2 of 3

+CF-Abacus team: [Jean-Sebastien Delfino](https://github.com/jsdelfino) (IBM), [Saravanakumar Srinivasan](https://github.com/sasrin) "Assk" (Independent), [Benjamin Cheng](https://github.com/BetaFood) (IBM), [Hristo Lliev](https://github.com/hsiliev) (SAP), [Georgi Sabev](https://github.com/georgethebeatle) (SAP), [Kevin Yudhiswara](https://github.com/KRuelY) (IBM), [Piotr Przybylski](https://github.com/piotrprzybylski) (IBM), and [Rajkiran Balasubramanian](https://github.com/rajkiranrbala) (IBM)

+## Introduction

+In part 1 of this 3 part series, we motivated the metering problem for a Platform-as-a-Service like Cloud Foundry (CF) and introduced and scope CF-Abacus which we claim provides a turnkey metering engine that can be used in a scalable manner by any CF installation.
+In part 2, we dive into the architecture of CF-Abacus and also some of the key design points chosen by the team.
+We also finish with hinting at the implementation choices to realize the architecture.

 ## Architecture Overview

 The CF-Abacus uses a pipeline architecture.
 The pipeline can be seen as containing six stages where each stage is responsible for processing, manipulating, saving, sorting, and reporting metering information.
 The following diagram illustrate the six stages which we elaborate on a bit more below.